 To activate plastic cards please follow the instructions provided with the Card.
 Also, you must:

 You can use it at all locations that display the Mastercard Acceptance Mark: for purchases in physical stores – including contactless, and at automated teller machines (“ATM”) for cash withdrawals as well as for online and telephone purchases.
 You can also enrol it in Apple Pay and Google Pay.
 It allows you to receive cash-back when making purchases in physical stores, however it cannot be used for other cash transactions such as withdrawing cash from a bank and purchasing traveller’s cheques or foreign exchange from a bureau de change.
 Limits and fees apply.

 The Card is automatically registered for Mastercard Identity Check, to enhance security.
-When using your Card for online purchases, you may be required to enter on the merchant site a code (the “Code”) that will be sent to your mobile phone number or to authorise a transaction via the App.
+When using the Card for online purchases, you may be required to enter on the merchant site a code (the “Code”) that will be sent to your mobile phone number or to authorise a transaction via the App.

-In so far as this is not a result of our negligence, we will not be responsible nor liable for a retailer’s failure to or delay in accepting your Card nor for an ATM failing to issue cash.
+In so far as this is not a result of our negligence, we will not be responsible nor liable for a retailer’s failure to or delay in accepting the Card nor for an ATM failing to issue cash.
 In these circumstances, we will not be liable for the way in which you are told about any refusal or delay.

 All transactions require authorisation.
 Authorisation is also your instruction for us to carry out a transaction.
-We will not normally authorise a transaction if the balance on your Card is insufficient to cover the transaction and any related transaction fee.
-If, for any reason whatsoever, you are able to make a transaction when there are insufficient funds on your Card (the “Shortfall”), we will seek reimbursement of the Shortfall from you immediately.
+We will not normally authorise a transaction if the balance on the Card is insufficient to cover the transaction and any related transaction fee.
+If, for any reason whatsoever, you are able to make a transaction when there are insufficient funds on the Card (the “Shortfall”), we will seek reimbursement of the Shortfall from you immediately.
 You may ask us to provide you with information about transactions for up to 5 years from the date of the transaction.

 For a contactless transaction: